-inappropriate to tax transactions in bonds issued by obligors that do not utilize GASB standards.

-- Any accounting support fee should be business model/operationally neutral, and FINRA's proposal is not.
+- distinction between bonds issued by GASB obligors, bonds issued by FASB obligors and bonds with obligors who follow neither set of standards.
+It would be inappropriate to tax transactions in bonds issued by obligors that do not utilize GASB standards. - The proposed fee unfairly burdens certain dealers and is not allocated equitably.
+Any accounting support fee should be business model/operationally neutral, and FINRA's proposal is not.
 Not all trades reportable to the Municipal Securities Rulemaking Board's (MSRB) Real-Time Transaction Reporting System involve customers.
 Additionally, as currently proposed by FINRA, under certain circumstances multiple assessments will be due from a single purchase and sale.
 Supply chains that involve multiple dealer trades will also be more heavily impacted.
-Finally, bank dealers' municipal securities transactions are not covered by FINRA's proposal, as they are not FINRA members. - Although broker dealers have a convenient established collection mechanism, such convenience does not outweigh the inequities listed above.
+Finally, bank dealers' municipal securities transactions are not covered by FINRA's proposal, as they are not FINRA members. - Although existing FINRA member regulation and fees make adding this tax relatively easy for FINRA, such convenience does not outweigh the inequities listed above.

-While we recognize that FINRA is bound by the statutory provisions governing the GASB support fee, we feel FINRA can make significant changes to the proposed fee and still be in compliance with the statute.
-SIFMA proposes that any GASB support fee should mirror the way FASB is funded and should be structured such that all dealers could pass through any GASB support fee to parties that use or benefit from GASB's rules to a greater degree, including municipal bond investors or issuers.
-If FINRA moves forward with an assessment based upon an underwriting assessment or trades submitted to the MSRB, SIFMA proposes that the MSRB, not FINRA, administer such a support fee as the MSRB regulates both bank dealers' and broker dealers' municipal securities activities; FINRA only regulates broker dealer activities.
+While we recognize that the SEC, and FINRA, is bound by the statutory provisions governing the GASB support fee, we feel that the SEC and FINRA can make significant changes to the proposed fee and still be in compliance with the statute.
+SIFMA proposes that any GASB support fee should more closely mirror the way FASB is funded and should be structured such that the dealer payors could pass through any GASB support fee to parties that use or benefit from GASB's rules to a greater degree, including municipal bond investors or issuers.
+In the alternative, the fee could based upon a combination of underwriting and trading volume.
+If the SEC moves forward with an assessment based upon an underwriting assessment or trades submitted to the MSRB, SIFMA proposes that the MSRB, not FINRA, administer such a support fee as the MSRB regulates both bank dealers' and broker dealers' municipal securities activities; FINRA only regulates broker dealer activities.